 Stories from past experiences and encounters are always bringing some good memories.
 And hence reading about something that brings good memories makes reading less painful.

-The books are big enough if you pick them from your favourite Movie or TV Series, but as you know most of the story, there is less pressure to finish it, and you enjoy it.
+The books are big enough if you pick them from your favorite Movie or TV Series, but as you know most of the story, there is less pressure to finish it, and you enjoy it.

 Pick something small to read (like Hemmingway, Penguin classics)

 As we get better at reading by having something we like, we can expand our habits to the small (thin) books to read or at least not demand a long commitment.

-A small book can be finished in a shorter time and give a good feeling of finishing something.
+A small book can be finished in a shorter time, giving a good feeling of finishing something.

 This sense of finishing a book is essential because this will boost your reading confidence and help you pick up the next one.